Design in service of cultural heritage

 She grew up in Adelaide, Australia, and —like many other Arts students—fell onto the internet in the mid-90s, and has deftly made things up since then.
 With an abiding interest in humanity and culture, she's finally managed to steer her career in that direction after years of learning.

-George has spoken internationally about her work (and is happy to do so).
-She is a non-executive director at The Postal Museum, serves on the UCL Centre for Digital Humanities and British Library Labs advisory boards, and is a former research associate of the Smithsonian Institution Libraries.
+George has spoken internationally about her work since 2005 - see upcoming appearances - and serves on the British Library Labs advisory board, and is a former research associate of the Smithsonian Institution Libraries.

 Bill Sherman, Board Member Director of The Warburg Institute | @billsherman_

-Bill Sherman is Director of Research and Collections at the Victoria and Albert Museum, where he is leading the development of a V&A Research Institute.
+Bill Sherman recently joined The Warburg Institute as its Director.
+Previous to that, he was Director of Research and Collections at the Victoria and Albert Museum, where he lead the development of a V&A Research Institute.
 He moved to the V&A from the University of York, where he was Director of the Centre for Renaissance & Early Modern Studies.
 He works on the ways in which objects come down to us from the past, what they pick up along the way, and how they speak across time and space.
 He is best known for his work on marginalia and has published widely on the history of reading and the plays of Shakespeare and his contemporaries.